• Skip to primary navigation

 Table of contents

-Hold onto this rice and bean soup recipe for nights when you're feeling hungry, too tired to order or go out, and just want to throw something together but don't have anything planned for dinner.
+Hold onto this rice and bean soup recipe for nights when you're feeling tired, hungry, and just want to throw something together but don't have anything planned for dinner.
 This is the recipe for days like that.

 It tastes like it was planned, but comes together without any planning or forethought.
 You're welcome.